Deepak00619/polling/README.md

     }
 ```

-## Displaying Data if Votes Exists in One Category, but not the other
-I'm not sure if there's a fix for this client/sever side as it seems like this has more to do with the behavior of the CanvasJS API.
-Essentially what happens is when there's data for one or several categories, but not the other categories (ie. the categories with no votes), when the page is refreshed and a user tries to vote in these voteless categories, the chart does not display votes in realtime until the page is again refreshed.
-Once **all categories have at least 1 vote**, the chart updates in realtime as expected.
-Hopefully, there will be a way to fix this; however, at this time, the solution has remained elusive to me.

 # Cloning the Project for Personal Use
 ## Installation
-1. Clone this repo `git clone https://github.com/stanleyeosakul/js-pusher-poll.git`
 1. `cd` into the folder of the cloned repo
 1. Run `yarn install` to install dependencies
 1. Configure your keys file `config/keys.js`